ellas-notes/ellas-notes.github.io/docs/privacy.md

 *   [AdMob](https://support.google.com/admob/answer/6128543?hl=en)
 *   [Google Analytics for Firebase](https://firebase.google.com/support/privacy)

+## Data Retention and Deletion
+- We will retain your personal information for the length of time needed to fulfill the purposes outlined in this privacy policy unless a longer retention period is required or permitted by law.
+- When the data retention period expires for a given type of data, we will delete or destroy it.
+- You may request for your data to be deleted by contacting me at mechurak@gmail.com

+## Data Transfer and Disclosure
+- We explicitly state that we do not sell Google user data to third parties and, under no circumstances, transmit or disclose such data without the user's consent.

 ## Log Data

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect data and information (through third-party products) on your phone called Log Data.
 This Log Data may include information such as your device Internet Protocol (“IP”) address, device name, operating system version, the configuration of the app when utilizing my Service, the time and date of your use of the Service, and other statistics.